Transitioning to a Low Carbon Climate Resilient Society Proposal for Community Engagement

 Marie Donnelly, former Director for Renewables, Energy Efficiency and Innovation at DG Energy in the European Commission.
 Current Board member of Tipperary Energy Agency

-Brendan Touhy, Former Secretary General, Department of Communications, Energy and Natural Resources.
+Brendan Tuohy, Former Secretary General, Department of Communications, Energy and Natural Resources.
 Current member of Dingle Sustainable Energy Community

 Oisin Coghlan, Director, Friends of the Earth

 Oisin Coghlan, Director or Friends of the Earth commented,

 ‘Hundreds of community groups all across Ireland are coming together to take on the challenge of decarbonising their communities.
 Ireland excels at the community level,- from the GAA to Tidy Towns.
 Yet, time and again, community energy groups find themselves straining at the leash, often up against the same State-designed barriers to getting their local sustainable energy projects off the ground' and always lacking in sufficient resources to support the huge local voluntary efforts.'.

 'The recommendations that will come from this special Joint Oireachtas Committee offer a huge opportunity to unleash the potential within our communities and enable and facilitate the citizens of Ireland to take action on climate change.
 There is huge momentum out there.
 But it requires support for it to be sustainable if it is to begin to address the scale of the challenges.’